shriphad/DataStore_Assessment/README.md

 2. Read
 3. Delete

-### Create
+### <strong>Create</strong>

 <strong>This method only supports POST method</strong>, this method only accepts JSON format.
 The Key should always be a string capped at 32chars and value is always JSON capped at 16KB.
 Create cannot be invoked for an existing key.
+If key is already present in the datastore then appropriate message is shown.

 This Method can be imported from CRD library as